Living in Tucson

 A Great Place to Learn & Grow

 Known as "The Old Pueblo," Tucson became part of the United States with the Gadsden Purchase from Mexico in 1854.
-Its heritage offers a rich mix of Native American, Hispanic and U.S. cultures.
+Its heritage offers a rich mix of Native American, Hispanic, Latino, and U.S. cultures.
 The city — whose metropolitan population is about 1 million — lies in the Sonoran Desert between five mountain ranges, the Tucson, Catalina, Rincon, Santa Rita and Tortolita Mountains.

-While winter snows and skiing can be found a 45-minute drive up to Mount Lemmon, the desert floor offers a year-round temperate to arid climate with multiple opportunities to enjoy a variety of outdoor activities.
+While winter snows can be found a 45-minute drive up to Mount Lemmon, the desert floor offers a year-round temperate to arid climate with multiple opportunities to enjoy a variety of outdoor activities.
 Its proximity to wilderness areas, national forests, parks — including the Grand Canyon, Petrified Forest, Chiricahua and Saguaro National Parks — and other natural and historic sites of the Old West make day or weekend trips an opportunity for adventure for all.

 Top-Rated for Life, Study, Work, Retirement